2decomp-fft/2decomp-fft/submissionjoss/paper.md

 ```
 where ``use decomp_2d_constants`` defines all the parameters, ``use decomp_2d_mpi`` introduces all the MPI
 related interfaces and ``use decomp_2d`` contains the main decomposition and transposition APIs.
-The library is initialized using:
+The library is initialised using:
 ```
   call decomp_2d_init(nx, ny, nz, p_row, p_col)
 ```